WFUCSCCho/project-4-greewa23-1/README.md

 Dataset Modifications ("None" if unchanged): None

 Result Analysis:
+Overall, the times for sorted, shuffled, and reversed lists were about the same for the operations insert, search, and remove.
+For all of the graphs, insertion had the largest time and searching had the smallest.
+The search time was a bit smaller than the time for removing.
 Search and remove all had O(logN) runtimes, which means they leveled out at a larger N. They should have had O(1) runtime, but my graphs also have more fluctuation and inaccuracies at a smaller N so they are close to the correct runtime.
 Insert was O(N) but should have been O(1).
 I believe either computer error or the need for more data caused this difference.

 ## Submission: